Getting Started

 Continue this for as many lab members as you would like to add.
 You can remove lab members on this page, as well as delete the lab

-When you delete a lab, any projects associated with that lab become private so that no one apart from the project owner can access them
+When you delete a lab, any projects associated with that lab become private so that no one apart from the repository owner can access them

 Genosignature™s are part of commits and are generated to uniquely identify your commits on CellRepo.
 Both strain and plasmid commits can have Genosignature™ s.
 Note that, in order to produce a DNA Genosignature™ , a whole genome sequence or plasmid sequence/map is required to be uploaded